wso2/product-microgateway/README.md

 - **Proxy** : The client facing component of the Microgateway.
 The downstream request will reach the proxy component and it will route the request to the desired destination.

-- **Filter Chain** : This component will intercept the request going through the proxy and applies security, rate limiting, publish analytics data and etc.
+- **Enforcer** : This component will intercept the request going through the proxy and applies security, rate limiting, publish analytics data and etc.
 Proxy will forward the request to this component in order to validate and to add additional QoS.

-- **Controller** : The component configures the proxy and the filter chain components dynamically during the runtime upon receiving an event for API creation or update.
+- **Adapter** : The component configures the proxy and the enforcer components dynamically during the runtime upon receiving an event for API creation or update.
 #### Architecture